 I really liked the ground floor on this WIP, as well as the start to the first floor.
 However, I just couldn’t make the corner on the first floor work in a way that I was happy with.

 I hated to see this half finished and have some ideas for the roof, but am really not sure where to take the first floor.
 I think I will come back to this at some stage, because I really like the revolving door in the corner.
-In the meantime, however, I’ve decided to make the *.ldr file available for anyone who wants to have a go at it.
-(Please consider this an exception, rather than a precedent for future reviews!)
+Please let me know if you would like a copy of the *.LDR file to have a go at it yourself.

 Back to the drawing board again, this time focusing on what I am most comfortable with, i.e. 16-stud wide buildings.